 Test / Validation

-Now that we have a model, we have to test its performance and calculate its accuracy.
+Now that we have a model for each species, we have to test its performance and calculate the classification accuracy.
 To do this, we perform a cross-validation or validation test to calculate the accuracy of the system.
 Different methods were tested, leading to different results depending on the procedure used.
 These methods consists of creating a training set and a testing set.
 The training set will be used to train the classifier models, and the testing set will be used to test the classifier models.

-Each feature vector of the testing set are grouped by individual and are presented to each model.
-To label the individual (decide to which species it belongs), we look at the probability returned by the models and decide that it belongs to the species whose model has returned the highest probability.
+The feature vectors of the testing set are grouped by individual and are presented to each model.
+To label the individual (decide to which species it belongs) we look at the probability returned by the models and decide that it belongs to the species whose model has returned the highest probability.
 At the end, the accuracy is the ratio between the number of well labeled individual and the total number of individuals.

 All-versus-all method